winterbe/java8-tutorial/README.md

 ### LocalTime

-LocalTime represents a time without a timezone, e.g. 10pm or 17:30:15.
+LocalTime represents a time without a timezone, e.g. 10 pm or 17:30:15.
 The following example creates two local times for the timezones defined above.
 Then we compare both times and calculate the difference in hours and minutes between both times.

 ```java
 LocalTime now1 = LocalTime.now(zone1);